iamart/Better-Build-System/README.md

 TO DO:
 ------
-Let me know if you want to see something else.
+Leave a feature in issues if you want to see something else.

 Change log:
 -----------